-If you wish to run servers in a custom configuration (such multiple Search Servers), you will need to write your own scripts to start and stop servers.
+If you wish to run servers in a custom configuration (such multiple Search Servers or with Rulebase Server Groups), you will need to write your own scripts to start and stop servers.
 The following section describes the parameters required to start individual servers.